 Football Illegal Forward Pass Penalty

 The forward pass is one of the most common plays in football.
 On average, about half of all plays in a football game involve a forward pass.
-Most of these passes are completed by the quarterback, though occasionally another position player will throw the ball.
-However, there are rules about a forward pass.
+Most of these passes are completed by the quarterback.
+However, there are specific rules about a forward pass.
 An illegal forward pass is one that is made either in front of the line of scrimmage or after another forward pass has already been completed.
-This penalty, on the offense, will negate any play that occurs after the pass, if the penalty is accepted.
+This penalty on the offense will negate any play that occurs after the pass if the penalty is accepted.

 - A forward pass released after the passer has crossed the line of scrimmage.

 - A forward pass thrown after another forward pass has already been thrown.

 - A forward pass thrown after the passer has crossed the line of scrimmage and returned behind it.

 - A forward pass after the ball has changed possession.

 Any of these types of forward passes are illegal and will be called back.

 There are slight differences in the penalty for an illegal forward pass between the NFL, NCAA, and high school football.
 An illegal forward pass will always result in a five-yard penalty, and in some situations, a loss of down, depending on the level of play.
 The differences are explained below: